 If you have an advanced preschooler or a kinder student, you can also ask, “What is two more?”
 Your student would then count on in her head and then draw two cards to check her answer.

 Remember, the idea here is to teach your preschooler to count on from the last number, not to recount all the numbers previously drawn.
 So, if she just drew the number three, then when counting on she would say, “three, four,” rather than starting over at one.

 More or Less?
 Comparing Numbers

 This number activity helps preschoolers solidify their number sense skills by learning about more and less concepts.
 Of course, these concepts are the beginnings of addition and subtraction.

 - Have your preschooler do the same as the first card.
 Identify the number and add the corresponding number of chocolate chips, and then answer.

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.